-Time travel: four ways in which it could be possible
+Four ways in which time travel could be possible

 Some physicists are convinced that time travel is possible.
 Here's how we might move through the fourth dimension

-Time travel has long been a science fiction staple – and an affront to common sense.
-But physicists have not yet been able to prove or disprove that humans may one day be able to manipulate the fourth dimension.
+For as long as there has been science fiction, the concept of time travel has captured the imagination.
+Though it has long been dismissed as fantasy, physicists have not yet been able to prove or disprove that humans may one day be able to manipulate the fourth dimension.

 "Time travel was once considered scientific heresy," writes Professor Stephen Hawking in the Daily Mail.
 "I used to avoid talking about it for fear of being labelled a crank."
 However, these days he's far less cautious, admitting he believes human will one day figure out how to travel into the future.